PHX2600/The-Archive/forum/General Discussion/1041 - BinRev   OWNED .md

 ## BinRev  * OWNED *
 Posted by **Rax** on Tue July 28th, 2009 09:43:09 PM

 BinRev.com has been owned.
-See Stank's post about it [url=http://binrevstatus.blogspot.com/:a9aizain]here>.
+See Stank's post about it [http://binrevstatus.blogspot.com/](here).

-See the article about it (and other shit) at this [url=http://www.leetupload.com/zf05.txt:a9aizain]urber leetzor magazine>.
+See the article about it (and other shit) at this [http://www.leetupload.com/zf05.txt](urber leetzor magazine).
 Since it's a text file, you'll need to scroll down to (and / or search for) [code:a9aizain]Binary revolution [/code:a9aizain] (with the lower case "R").

 The authors were even so kind as to attempt a password hash crack.
 I'm pretty sure I didn't put "dick" for my password.
 It would have been something more like "Ihaveareallybigdick" or something.
 LOL